 Which lounge is the noisiest?

-All three San Diego Airport lounges have a tendency to get loud and busy during certain hours of the day.
+All San Diego Airport lounges have a tendency to get loud and busy during certain hours of the day.
 However, I’ve never been able to find a quiet spot in the Aspire lounge.
 Ever.
 Part of the reason for this, I’m sure, is because it’s basically a single room with very few walled-off sections to block the noise.

 Are there any plans to build lounges in Terminal 1?